GoTeamEpsilon/OpenEMR-Cloud/v1-Beta-AWS-Guide/chapters/01-Getting-Started.md

 2. In the left hand pane, under **Network & Security**, click **Key Pairs**.
 3. Click **Create Key Pair**.
 4. When the **"Create Key Pair"** dialog appears, enter your username for the **Key pair name** field and click **Create**.
-5. If the **Save As** dialog appears, save the .pem keyfile to a safe place.
+5. When the **Save As** dialog appears, save the .pem keyfile to a safe place.
-..* Windows users: PuttyGen can import a .pem via the "Conversions" dropdown and save a PuTTY/Pageant-compatible .ppk keyfile.